-Division Street Exit Color A: panels that have not been tagged may be left natural concrete.
-Otherwise, use Color B. If Color B is used, all visually contiguous panels should be colored.
+Color A: panels that have not been tagged may be left natural concrete.
+Otherwise, use Color B. When stained, all visually contiguous panels must be the same color.

 Color C: Jersey barriers & temporary touch up on exposed aggregate.

 Key Plan